pshjt/dmm/index.md

 ## About

-The Dark mod manager (DMM) lets you install and organize mods for System Shock 2, Thief, and Thief II in a straightforward manner.
+The Dark engine mod manager (DMM) lets you install and organize mods for System Shock 2, Thief, and Thief II in a straightforward manner.

 ## Requirements